-- 6.1.
+- 5) University Instrumental Awards - 5.1.
+University Instrumental Awards are offered by a group of Cambridge colleges to candidates who have already been offered a place for ordinary admission.
+Details of the competition can be found in the Admissions Prospectus. - 6) Organ Scholarship - 6.1.
 The Girton College Organ Scholarship is normally tenable for three years.
 In addition to the value of the award, the organ scholar may claim approved expenses for organ lessons; such claims should be forwarded to the Finance Office with appropriate receipts. - 6.2.
 The duties of the Organ Scholar shall include playing at services in Chapel for which music is required and the training of the Chapel Choir.
 When College has more than one Organ Scholar, the division of their responsibilities should be determined by the Director of Music of her deputy.
-The Organ Scholar is not ex officio in charge of the Music Society but she will normally be expected to take a leading part in its activities.

-7) Daphne Braggins Organ Award
+The Organ Scholar is not ex officio in charge of the Music Society but she will normally be expected to take a leading part in its activities. - 7) Daphne Braggins Organ Award - 7.1.

-7.1.
 When deemed appropriate (for example, in those years in which the College has failed to appoint an Organ Scholar through the usual University competition), a suitable candidate may be appointed to an internal Organ Scholarship, Exhibition or Bursary.
 The terms of the bequest expressed a wish that preference be given to women.
-It will be open to Council to determine both the value of the awardand the length of tenure.

-8) The London Girton Association Music Award
+It will be open to Council to determine both the value of the awardand the length of tenure. - 8) The London Girton Association Music Award - 8.1.

-8.1.
 All junior members of College who are registered for an undergraduate degree and who have been in residence for at least three terms shall be eligible to apply for the London Girton Association Music Award, to be awarded to a student of outstanding talent in musical performance, either vocal or instrumental.
 The award is tenable for one year and normally no candidate shall receive the award on more than one occasion.
 The recipient of the Award shall be decided annually on the basis of a competition held in College during the Michaelmas Term, at a time to be arranged by the Director of Music.
 The election shall be made by Council on the recommendation of a panel of adjudicators appointed by Council one of whom shall be the Director of Music.
 Applicants may be asked to justify their financial need, and the adjudicators may take into account the applicant's past contribution, in its widest sense, to the musical life of the College.
 The value of the Award is currently £500 and is to be paid by the London Girton Association as a single sum at the end of the academic year.
 It is hoped that, if possible, the award will be made at the annual Girton garden party, and that the successful applicant will at some mutually convenient time perform for the London Girton Association.